open-contracting/standard/docs/schema/reference.md

 :collapse: providerOrganization,receiverOrganization,amount,payer,payee,value
 ```

-The `Transaction` sub-schema is modelled on the [International Aid Transparency Initiative (IATI) transaction element](https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/transaction/), and can be used to represent actual flows of money between organizations in relation to this contract.
+The `Transaction` subschema is modelled on the [International Aid Transparency Initiative (IATI) transaction element](https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/transaction/), and can be used to represent actual flows of money between organizations in relation to this contract.
 As with the [budget](#budget) object, this can be used to cross-reference to a third party `source` of data, and ought to reuse identifiers from that source.

 ```{note}
 To represent planned payments, use [Milestones](#milestones) instead.